Expression language

 > * `isVisible("GesTextField5")` will return `"true"` if the field is visible or `"false"` if it has been hidden.

-**Special attributes – Declarations component:** For components of type *Statements* (list of consents/approvals), functions are available to check whether a specific declaration has been selected.
-The method **`getStatementValue("COMPONENT_ID", "DECLARATION_MID")`** returns the value of the given declaration (consent) on this component.
-In newer versions, this function may be available as `getStatementItem`.
+**Special attributes – Declarations component:** For components of type *Statements* (list of consents/acceptances), functions are available that allow you to check whether a specific declaration has been selected.
+The method **`getStatementValue("COMPONENT_ID", "DECLARATION_MID")`** returns the value of the given declaration (consent) on that component.
+In newer versions, this function may be available under the name `getStatementItem`.
 Usage is as follows: e.g. `getStatementValue("Consents1", "newsletter") == "true"` will return `true`, if in the component with ID *Consents1,* the declaration with identifier (MID) *newsletter* is accepted by the user.

 ## Advanced condition editor

-<figure><img src="https://2112972046-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F2CssJT0zIo4SJQLbSZ6l%2Fuploads%2FmETG15vbI4zoi572JY0P%2Fimage.png?alt=media&#x26;token=bdde05b7-a52d-4489-aa26-f2d5bd98ff56" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/3587494caa82a3fcb060380fbda85bb165f5bbf9" alt=""><figcaption></figcaption></figure>

 * *Standard JavaScript functions and properties:* `parseInt()`, `parseFloat()`, property `.length` (text length) or `size` (list size), as well as other commonly used constructs (e.g. the keyword `empty` for checking empty values).

-<figure><img src="https://2112972046-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F2CssJT0zIo4SJQLbSZ6l%2Fuploads%2F52zBTvRCbwWxpmXqnAXm%2Fimage.png?alt=media&#x26;token=416100e1-2783-4b42-b07a-cec84916dabe" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/45bd570abdc1c122b79740a69e2b4237782cf85e" alt=""><figcaption></figcaption></figure>

-## Examples of conditional expressions
+## Examples of using conditional expressions

 * ```js